KanakamedalaKashish/KanakamedalaKashish/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=kanakamedalakashish&label=Profile%20views&color=0e75b6&style=flat" alt="kanakamedalakashish" /> </p>

+About Me😎
+As a beginner frontend developer, I'm passionate about creating visually appealing and interactive websites.
+I am excited to learn and explore the various technologies and concepts that make up the frontend development stack.
+This repository serves as my learning journal, where I share my experiences, challenges, and victories on this exciting journey.

+Learning Goals
+- ⚡Gain a solid understanding of HTML, CSS, and JavaScript.

+- ⚡Master the fundamentals of frontend frameworks like React or Three.js.

+- ⚡Learn responsive web design techniques for building mobile-friendly websites.

+🌟Also

-- 🔭 I’m currently working on **Book Recommend**
+- 📚 I’m currently working on **Book Recommend**

 - 🌱 I’m currently learning **Advance CSS**

-- 💬 Ask me about **Agile**
+- 👟 Ask me about **Agile**

 - 📫 How to reach me **kashish7302@gmail.com**

-- ⚡ Fun fact **WINDOWS: Will Install Needless Data On Whole System.APPLE: Arrogance Produces Profit-Losing Entity.
+- 😅 Fun fact **WINDOWS: Will Install Needless Data On Whole System.APPLE: Arrogance Produces Profit-Losing Entity.
 IBM: I Blame Microsoft.
 MICROSOFT: Most Intelligent Customers Realize Our Software Only Fools Teenagers.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">